raka747/CS7641notes/RL3 - Game Theory.md

 are a Nash equilibrium iff for all S_i* = argmax_si utility_i(S_1*, S_2*, ...
 S_n*)

-no reason for anyone to change strategies
+no reason for anyone to change strategies.

+This can applies to pure and mixed strategies.

+Some theorems as a result of Nash Equilibrium:
+- In the n-player pure strategy game, if equilibrium of strictly dominated strategies eliminates all but one combination, that combination is the Nash Equilibrium (done iteratively possibly)
+- Any Nash Equilibrium will survive elimination of strictly dominated strategies
+- If n is finite and for all i, S_i is finite there exists a (mixed) Nash Equilibrium

 ## 2 Step